Neural Feature Learning in Function Space: Dependence Approximation and Feature Learning

 \section{Dependence Approximation and Feature Learning}

-In this section, we demonstrate the learning system design in a bivariate learning setting.
+In this section, we demonstrate the learning system design with feature geometry in a learning setting.
 In particular, we consider optimal feature representations of the statistical dependence, and present learning such features from data and assembling them to build inference models.
-To begin, let $X$ and $Y$ denote the random variables of interest, with the distribution $P_{X, Y}$.
-We then characterize the statistical dependence between $X$ and $Y$ as the CDK function [cf. \eqref{eq:cdk:def}] $\lpmi_{X; Y} \in \spc{\cX \times \cY}$.
+To begin, let $X$ and $Y$ denote the random variables of interest, with the joint distribution $P_{X, Y}$.
+We characterize the statistical dependence between $X$ and $Y$ as the CDK function [cf. \eqref{eq:cdk:def}] $\lpmi_{X; Y} \in \spc{\cX \times \cY}$.
 In our development, we consider the feature geometry on $\spc{\cX \times \cY}$ with respect to the metric distribution $R_{X, Y} = P_XP_Y$.
 We also assume $\lpmi_{X; Y}$ has the modal decomposition \eqref{eq:dcmp:xy}.